National Pan-Hellenic Council

 Unanimity of thought and action as far as possible in the conduct of Greek letter collegiate fraternities and sororities, and to consider problems of mutual interest to its member organizations.

 Early in 1937, the organization was incorporated under the laws of the State of Illinois and became known as The National Pan-Hellenic Council, Incorporated.

-Georgia State University is currently home to eight of the organizations in the Divine Nine.
+Georgia State University is currently home to six of the organizations in the Divine Nine.
 The following organizations are active on Georgia State University’s campus: